RightsandWrongsgit/Drupal-11-CD-CI-with-DDEV/added_documentation/How to Create a Drupal Recipe.md

 3. Imports content from the `content` directory using the Default Content API, similarly handling UUIDs.
 4. Executes any `actions` defined in the `recipe.yml` (e.g., granting permissions).

-If a UUID conflict occurs (e.g., a `node.type.blog` exists with a different UUID), the import will fail unless `--force` is used or the UUID is omitted.
+If a UUID conflict occurs (e.g., a `node.type.article` exists with a different UUID), the import will fail unless `--force` is used or the UUID is omitted.

 </details>